HumanSignal/label-studio/docs/source/guide/ml.md

 ### Classical training approach

-Classical training approach is when you add annotations in your project and then train your model with this batch of annotations.
+The classical training approach is applicable when you add annotations to your project and then train your model with this batch of annotations.

 You can prompt your model to train in several ways:
 - Manually using the Label Studio UI.
 Click the **Start Training** button on the **Machine Learning** settings for your project.